PhantomBanditX/Microsoft-Sentinel-Honeypot-IR/README.md

 ## Rule tuning notes

 - Exclude known administrative sources only after validation.
-- Keep successful public database authentication high-signal.
+- Treat successful public database authentication as high-signal.
 - Use thresholds for failures, but correlate failure bursts with a later success.
 - Map host, IP, and account entities so the incident graph is useful.
 - Preserve `RawData` during early tuning for parsing validation.